Growing Zones: Indoors

 Plant was packed well, in healthy condition, I would order from this vendor again.....

 Planting & Care

-Your Spider plant needs lots of indirect, bright light.
-The best place for your plant is near an east facing window that is free from drafts.
-Spider plants prefer a temperature of 55-65 F. Many people hang their plants, but you can also let it cascade off a tall surface like a column.
+1. Planting: Your Spider Plant needs lots of indirect, bright light.
+The best place for your plant is near an east-facing window that is free from drafts.
+Many people hang their plants, but you can also let it cascade off a tall surface like a column.

-Potting Instructions: Fill a 4-inch pot, that has draining holes, with well-draining potting soil.
-Plant your Spider plant in the pot and cover only the roots with soil.
+Fill a 4-inch pot, with draining holes, with organic potting soil.
+Plant your Spider Plant in the pot and cover only the roots with soil.
 Make sure your pot has proper drainage holes.

-Watering: You can use your finger to test the moisture level of the soil.
+2. Watering: You can use your finger to test the moisture level of the soil.
 If the soil feels dry, add water.
-If it doesn't, don't overwater.
 It's good practice to test the moisture level every week during the plant's young life.
-Spider plants do not tolerate overwatering.

-Fertilization: You can add a general houseplant fertilizer every 3 months, but it is not necessary.
+3. Fertilizing: You can add a general house plant fertilizer to your Spider Plant every three months, but it is not necessary.

 Most items ship the next business day unless otherwise noted

 Estimated Shipping Time: Most orders ship immediately, however some orders may ship in 1-2 business days (we do not ship on the weekends) from date of purchase.
 As noted on the website, some items are seasonal, and may only ship in spring or fall.
 Once your order is shipped, you'll receive an email with a tracking number.

 |$99+||FREE SHIPPING with code SHIP99|